-Applications for postgraduate primary and secondary teaching courses are made through UCAS Teacher Training.
-UCAS regulations specify that applications and interviews must be processed within 40 working days of being submitted, so please ensure you are available as much as possible after you have applied.
+Applications for postgraduate primary and secondary teaching courses are made through the DfE Apply System.
+The Department for Education regulations specify that applications and interviews must be processed within 40 working days of being submitted, so please ensure you are available as much as possible after you have applied.

 Our 'Making your application' advice is taken from the Department for Education's 'Get into teaching' website.

-When you submit your application via the UCAS Teacher Training portal, you’ll need to write a personal statement.
-You need to make a big impression, but the space on the form is limited to 4,000 characters, split across a maximum of 47 lines, including spaces and line breaks – so use it wisely.
+When you submit your application via the DfE Apply System, you’ll need to write a personal statement.
+You need to make a big impression, the 4,000 character statement has been divided into two questions with 600 and 400 word limits.

 A good statement should highlight your personal strong points and how you can bring these to teaching.
 There’s no ‘one size fits all’ approach, so you should avoid empty clichés or generic statements that don’t say something about you as an individual.